rasterradio/Kumite/README.md

 ### Walking

-Players can walk by holding the Joystick left← or right→.
-Holding diagonals (↖↗↘↙) allow the player to move in the horizontal direction while maintaining a high or low stance.
+Players can walk back or forward by holding the Joystick left← or right→.
+When walking normally, players will be in Mid Stance.
+Holding a diagonal (↖↗↘↙) allows the player to move back or forward while maintaining a high or low stance.
 When doing this, the player will briefly hold their stance in place before slowly walking in the desired direction.

 ### Dashing

-Players can dash forward or back with a double forward or backward tap of the Joystick (←← and →→), or by tapping forward or back while Evading (←+E/→+E). when dashing, players cannot guard, and any attack that hits them will perform a knockdown.
+Players can dash forward or back with a double forward or backward tap of the Joystick (←← and →→), or by tapping forward or back while Evading (←+E/→+E). when dashing, players cannot guard, and any attack that hits them will perform a Knockdown.
 Forward dashes can be canceled by tapping back← on the joystick to control spacing and quickly guard.
 Back dashes can not be canceled.
 Players cannot Attack or Evade during a dash.
 After a successful dash, there is a brief few frames of recovery. *KOF* has 1 frame startup for dashes.
 In ArcSys games, backdashes are invincible for the first 6 frames.

 ### Evading

-Evading (E) allows players to move in a sideways direction into the foreground or background.
+Evading (E) allows players to move in a sideways direction clockwise or counterclockwise into the foreground or background.
 This allows players to evade the opponent’s attack and expose their side or back, or to change positions around the ring.
 Tapping (E) will dodge into the background, and tapping the Joystick up↑ or down↓ alongside Evade(E) will dash into the background or foreground.
 Players are invincible during the evade and for 1 frame afterward (not the recovery frames).
 If a player is Side Turned, they will have to wait 3 for frames before they can Evade.
 Players are otherwise treated as being in Mid Stance while Evading.
 If the joystick is held up or down while Evading, the player will return to that stance after the Evade.

 A successful evade takes 23 frames, with 10 frames being recovery.
 Unsuccessful evades take longer.
 I ballpark 28 frames.
 This number is taken from *Virtua Fighter*, but *Kumite* may need more recovery frames on evades to prevent evades from being the dominant strategy.